ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 An IETF transport is not tied to a specific Internet path or type of path.
 The set of routers that form a path can and do change with time, this will cause the properties of the path to change with respect to time.
-New CCs MUST evaluate the impact of changes in the path, and be robust to changes in path characteristics on the interval of common Internet re-routing intervals.
+Authors of a proposed congestion control algorithm MUST evaluate the impact of changes in the path, and be robust to changes in path characteristics on the interval of common Internet re-routing intervals.

 Even when the set of routers constituting a path does not change, the properties of